 next up previous contents

-Emacsen - by which I mean Emacs and its variants, namely Xemacs (see, we've begun using new vocabulary already!) are harder to decipher than your average software because they don't use the vocabulary words you'd expect them to and therefore it takes a longer time to find what you're looking for in the manual or learn the options you'd like to understand.
+Emacsen5 have a steeper learning curve than your average software because they don't use the vocabulary words you'd expect them to and therefore it takes a longer time to find what you're looking for in the manual or learn the options you'd like to understand.
 You may very well know what you want but not know how to find it.
 A simple vocabulary lesson will set you a long way forward in your effort to learn to use emacs.
-Here we go.

 Figure 1 shows a summary of emacs lingo and their equivalents for other software packages.